Diamondbacks vs. Athletics Player Props Betting Odds

 Walker Stats

-- Walker has eight doubles, nine home runs, 14 walks and 28 RBI (38 total hits).
-He has stolen one base.
+- Walker has 40 hits with eight doubles, 10 home runs, 15 walks and 30 RBI.
+He's also stolen one base.

 Walker Recent Games